 - In 2017, the City successfully annexed 35 acres for the proposed development of a regional retail center that included a multistory hotel.
 This proposed development is considered foundational to the expected likelihood of additional, nearby vacant acres being prezoned/rezoned to high-density residential.
-This will help facilitate the development of housing suitable for those with special needs.
-In 2019, the City became capable of efficiently monitoring and providing an updated inventory of vacant and underutilized parcels.
-The City regularly contacts the developers and property owners to solicit development applications and take steps to assist applications for annexation for high-density residential uses.
-The City established an R-4 zoning district in the municipal code and rezoned areas as R-4 in 2020.
+This will help facilitate the development of housing suitable for those with special needs. - In 2019, the City became capable of efficiently monitoring and providing an updated inventory of vacant and underutilized parcels.
+The City will begin to regularly contacts the developers and property owners to solicit development applications and take steps to assist applications for annexation for these vacant parcels with the intended goal of rezoning half of the required 8.5 acres for high-density residential uses.
+The City-also established an R-4 zoning district in the municipal code and rezoned areas as R-4 in 2020.
 The R-4 zone will facilitate the development of housing at densities that can accommodate the lower-income RHNA. - In 2019, City Council adopted an ordinance permitting accessory dwelling units in all residential zones in the city.
 In 2020, the zoning code was amended to allow accessory dwelling units (ADUs) via a ministerial process.
 ADUs have the potential to serve as affordable housing and can be utilized by special needs groups such as seniors, persons with disabilities, and lower-income households. - In 2019, the City amended and updated its municipal code to ensure compliance with State standards and facilitate the goals of the City's Regional Housing Needs Allocation (RHNA).
-The following amendments were addressed, which will help facilitate the development of housing for special needs groups: - o (1) Density Bonus - o (2) Residential Care Facilities - o (3) Farmworker Employee Housing
+The following amendments were addressed, which will help facilitate the development of housing for special needs groups: - o (1) Density Bonus

+- o (2) Residential Care Facilities

+- o (3) Farmworker Employee Housing

-- (4) Reasonable Accommodation
+- o (4) Reasonable Accommodation

 - o (5) Definition of Family

 - o (6) Second Units

 - o (7) Manufactured Homes

 - o (8) Single-Room Occupancy (SRO) Housing

 - (9) Adopt to Title XI, Zoning, a chapter for the regulations applicable to the General Plan land use designation for R-4 High-Density Multiple-Family Residential Zone.

 - (10) Amend zoning code and modify as appropriate the development standards in commercial zones to ensure they are capable of facilitating residential and mixed-use development.

+- In 2019, the City consulted with Selma Kingsburg-Fowler County Sanitation District (SKF) to determine the feasibility of granting priority water and sewer services to developments with lowerincome units in compliance with California Government Code Section 65589.7.
+The City provided SKF with an updated Housing Element and provided further assistance to SKF in establishing these priority service programs through the City's newly updated housing inventory system.

+- In 2019, the City adopted the following incentives for developers of affordable housing: modification to development standards (e.g., setbacks, lot coverage, height, etc.), expedited permit processing, and fee waivers - consisting of a revised fee schedule that waives all City imposed fees to cover the cost of processing development permits and building permit fees for the development of deed restricted housing affordable to extremely low , very low , and low income households; the fees for processing mixed-income developments will be discounted proportionally.

 - In 2019, the City started the process of creating a residential housing resource "brochure," which was made available at the public counter and online and informed developers of the incentives the City offers for developing affordable housing.
 The brochure will provide an easy-to-understand guide to the development process in Selma.
 Though this brochure is still pending, an informational brochure specific to SB 9 was completed in 2022 and is currently available both at the public counter and on the City's website.